- Smokeless tobacco is just as bad for your health as smoking cigarettes.

 Many people don’t realize they’re addicted, and they think that they can quit using smokeless tobacco anytime they want.
 Unfortunately, nicotine (the drug in smokeless tobacco and cigarettes) is addictive.
 There is actually 3-4 times more nicotine absorbed in the body using smokeless tobacco compared to cigarettes.
 So even if you only chew once in a while, you’re at risk of becoming addicted.

-What can help me quit using smokeless tobacco?
+How do I quit using smokeless tobacco?

 - Try using substitutes such as tobacco-free mint leaf snuff, sugarless gum, hard candy, beef jerky, sunflower seeds, or dried fruit.